-Other Expense, Net -- Other expense, net, primarily includes interest expense, and increased \$0.7 million to \$1.0 million for the second quarter of 2003 and increased \$0.7 million to \$2.6 million for the first six months of 2003 compared to the same periods in 2002.
-Interest expense for the first quarter of 2003 includes a charge of \$0.8 million for deferred financing costs that were associated with previously higher levels of capacity under our credit facility.
-In addition, first quarter 2003 includes a loss of \$0.3 million on the disposition of a division of one of our operations.
+Interest Expense, Net -- Interest expense, net, increased \$0.1 million to \$1.1 million for the third quarter of 2003 and decreased \$0.4 million to \$3.5 million for the first nine months of 2003 compared to the same periods in 2002.
+Interest expense for the first quarter of 2003 includes a non-cash charge of \$0.8 million for deferred financing costs that were associated with previously higher levels of capacity under our credit facility.
 A portion of our actual interest expense in the first quarter of 2002 was allocated to the discontinued operations caption based upon our net investment in these operations.
 Therefore, interest expense relating to continuing operations does not reflect the pro forma reduction of interest expense from applying the proceeds from the sale of these operations to reduce debt in any earlier period.
 Interest expense allocated to the discontinued operations for the three months ended March 31, 2002 was \$1.5 million.
 In addition, first quarter 2002 interest expense in continuing operations includes a non-cash writedown of \$0.6 million, before taxes, of loan arrangement costs in connection with the reduction in our borrowing capacity following the Emcor transaction.
-Other expense, net, for the second quarter of 2002 also includes a gain of \$0.6 million on the sale of the residential portion of one of our operations.